openshift/oadp-operator/docs/automount_service_account_token_exception.md

 ## **Rationale for Allowing the Default `automountServiceAccountToken` Behavior in OADP Operator Pods**

 The Kubernetes Best Practices team recommends setting `automountServiceAccountToken: false` for pods to reduce security risks by minimizing exposure of service account tokens.
-However, the **OADP Operator Pod** relies on the Kubernetes API server for its critical functions, and disabling the token mount would render it inoperable.
+However, the **OADP Operator Pod** (`openshift-adp-controller-manager`) relies on the Kubernetes API server for its critical functions, and disabling the token mount would render it inoperable.
 While the OADP Operator Pod does not explicitly set `automountServiceAccountToken: true`, it depends on the **default Kubernetes behavior**, which mounts the service account token into the pod.

 ---